kourachanis/MyProjects/README.md

 7. Chart’s Project: A exercise with charts and with clock interval.
 8. Charts: A simple exercise to view some of charts type.
 9. General mini Project: Α small eshop with 6 products and a customer shopping list, using modals, classes in javascript, jquery.

+SQL:
-10. Project SQL: A mini project using drawio and mySQL on a local server.
+1. Project SQL: A mini project using drawio and mySQL on a local server.